 Each item is defined to be composed of one or two materials.
 Pine spear with iron tip, steel mace with fir handle or copper short sword with bronze hilt are all possible combinations.
 Double material property is also used to code many containers.
-Can of pepsi is a can with second substance set to pepsi.
+Can of pepsi is an iron can with second substance set to pepsi.

 One very interesting and valuable item is Scroll of Change Material.
 It is so useful developers made wishing engine recognize "SoCM" as a valid phrase.
 As name suggest this magical trinket is able to turn material an item is made of to something else.
 There is intelligence stat requirement to make this feature balanced.